5 Things You Didn't Know About How Hersheypark Began

 4. Batter Up.

-On April 24, 1907, Hersheypark opened with a baseball game played on the new athletic field as Mr. Hershey and his wife, Catherine, watched from the grandstand.
+On April 24, 1907, Hersheypark hosted a baseball game played on the new athletic field as Mr. Hershey and his wife, Catherine, watched from the grandstand.

 5. The Space Between